Appointed by Governor to 4-year terms: Shahid Aziz, M.D., 2021.

-Appointed by Senate President: Roger Manno
+Appointed by Senate President: Benjamin F. Kramer

-Appointed by House Speaker: Dan K. Morhaim
+Appointed by House Speaker: one vacancy

-In December 2002, the State Advisory Council on Quality Care at the End of Life was created (Chapter 265, Acts of 2002), and it reformed in October 2008 (Chapters 562 & 563, Acts of 2008).
+In December 2002, the State Advisory Council on Quality Care at the End of Life was created (Chapter 265, Acts of 2002).
+It reformed in October 2008 (Chapters 562 & 563, Acts of 2008).

-The impact of State statutes, regulations, and public policies on the care provided to the dying is studied by the Council.
-In 2005, for example, the Council studied issues concerned with establishing a statewide registry for advance health care directives.
+The impact of State laws, regulations, and policies on the care provided to the dying is studied and reported by the Council.
+Most recently, the Council 's report to the General Assembly, titled “State Policy Recommendations to Increase Electronic Advance Directive Registrations," was submitted in December 2020.
 In addition, the Council monitors trends in the provision of care to patients with fatal illnesses, and participates in public and professional educational efforts concerned with the care of the dying.

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov